 If you notice a bison showing agitation, scratching, pounding the ground, grunting, you need to leave the area immediately.

-Final thoughts on where the best places to see bison in America
+Wrapping up the best places to see bison in the U.S.

 In doing so, it’s important that we educate and instruct future generations to never allow that to happen again.